Sales, Marketing, and Business Strategist

 GregDermond.com

-Multi-passionate sales, marketing, and business professional with a focus on problem-solving, strategic planning, and driving change through data analytics for better performance and growth.
+Multi-passionate sales, marketing, and business professional focusing on problem-solving, strategic planning, and driving change through data analytics for better performance and growth.

 Hi!
 My name is Greg Dermond.

-I’m a sales professional and have been involved in sales, marketing, finance, and business strategies for a number of years.
+I’m a sales professional who has worked in sales, marketing, finance, and business strategies for several years.

 So, after I gave it some thought, here, I am.